curran68/rockaria/README.md

 # Testing

-From start to finish this project has been tested with functionaility in mind.
+From start to finish this project has been tested with functionality in mind.